-The USACM is an organization of cider and perry producers in the United States.
+The American Cider Association is an organization of cider and perry producers in the United States.
 Our mission is to grow a diverse and successful U.S. cider industry by providing valuable information, resources and services to our members and by advocating on their behalf.

 Board of Directors

 Ben Esser Calvi is the Director of Cider Making for Vermont Hard Cider Co. in Middlebury, Vermont.

 Previously, he made cider at Champlain Orchards in Shoreham, VT, and wines at Esser Vineyards and Quintessa in the Napa Valley, for Burklin-Wolf in Germany, and at the Robert Mondavi Institute in Davis, CA. Ben lives on a tiny apple orchard in nearby Cornwall with his wife, Sophie, and two children, Arthur and Delfina.
 He joined the American Cider Association board of directors in 2016.
 Contact Ben.

 Paul Vander Heide and his wife, Amanda started Vander Mill in 2006.
 Vander Mill operates out of two facilities - a primary production facility and taproom in Grand Rapids, Michigan and a secondary production facility and taproom in Spring Lake, Michigan.
 Vander Mill distributes cider in Michigan, Illinois, Indiana, Ohio and Wisconsin.
 Paul established the Michigan Cider Association (MCA) in 2015, and is currently this organization's President.
 Paul has been a member of the American Cider Association (American Cider Association) since its inception.
 He also sits on the American Cider Association's finance and conference committees.
 Contact Paul.